-When Jesus was on earth, He gave just two institutions for us to follow, Baptism and the Lord’s supper, so from that alone we should realise that it is important.
-Jesus gave the first Lord’s supper to His disciples the night He was betrayed (Luke 22:14 -20, Matthew26:26 -30, Mark 14:22 – 26, 1 Cor 11:23-26).
+When Jesus was on earth, He gave just two institutions for us to follow, Baptism and the Lord’s supper, so from that alone we should realize that it is important.
+Jesus gave the first Lord’s supper to His disciples the night He was betrayed (Luke 22:14 -20, Matthew 26:26 -30, Mark 14:22-26, 1 Corinthians 11:23-26).
 They were celebrating the feast of Passover together.

 Jews celebrating the feast of Passover

 The Jews celebrated this feast every year to remind them of the time when God brought them out of the land of Egypt where they had been slaves (Exodus 11 – 13).
 He redeemed them from being slaves, when God brought death to all the firstborn sons of Egypt.
-The Children of Israel were told to kill a lamb and take some of the blood and put some of it on the doorposts as a sign to the angel of death that this was a house belonging to the people of God, and the angel passed over that house.
+The Israelites were told to kill a lamb and take some of the blood and put it on the doorposts as a sign to the angel of death that this was a house belonging to the people of God, and the angel passed over that house.

 Remembering the death of Christ